- Home

 From stomach aches and constipation to indigestion and heartburn, digestive issues can cause discomfort and impact our quality of life.
 So what can be done to help?

-Research suggests that eating fermented foods can help ease digestive issues, restore the balance of bacteria in the gut, and support overall gut health.
+Research suggests that eating fermented foods can ease digestive issues, restore the balance of the gut microbiome, and support overall gut health.

 Fermentation is a process where bacteria and yeast convert sugars into acids or alcohol.
 Our gut usually has an easier time digesting fermented foods because some of the natural starches and sugars have already been broken down.

 Most fermented foods also contain good bacteria (called probiotics), which are known to improve gut health and relieve digestive issues.
-According to studies, probiotics can also boost the immune system and reduce inflammation and the symptoms of allergies.
+According to studies, probiotics can also boost the immune system while reducing inflammation and allergy symptoms.

-Since different fermented foods contain different probiotic strains – each with their own advantages – consuming a wide range can be an effective way to reap the full benefits for your digestive health.
+Since different fermented foods contain different probiotic strains – each with its own advantages – consuming a wide range can be an effective way to reap the full benefits for your digestive health.

-With that said, here are eight fermented foods and drinks to try.
+With that said, here are seven fermented foods and drinks to try.

 1. Tempeh

 Tempeh is a high-protein meat substitute.
 It’s made from fermented soybeans that are pressed into a compact cake.
-During the fermentation process, phytic acid (which decreases mineral absorption) is broken down.
-This helps to improve the digestion and absorption of food.
+During the fermentation process, phytic acid (which decreases mineral absorption) is broken down, which makes tempeh easier to digest and allows for easier absorption of minerals, proteins, and other essential nutrients.

-Tempeh also has a high prebiotic content.
-Prebiotics are types of fibre that promote the growth of probiotics.
-Studies have shown that prebiotic intake can improve stool frequency and reduce inflammation in the gut.
+Tempeh also has high prebiotic content.
+These are types of fibre that promote the growth of probiotics.
+Studies have shown that prebiotic intake can improve stool frequency and reduce gut inflammation.

 While similar to tofu, tempeh contains slightly more protein, fibre, iron, and potassium.
-It’s also a good dairy-free source of calcium and is often used as a dietary supplement by those who are lactose intolerant.
-Just 100g of tempeh contains only 10mg less calcium than found in a cup of standard milk.
+It’s also a good dairy-free source of calcium and is often used as a dietary supplement by those with lactose intolerance.
+100g of tempeh contains only 10mg less calcium than found in a cup of standard milk.

-Great for vegetarians and meat-eaters alike, tempeh tastes particularly good in sandwiches and stir-fries.
+Great for both vegetarians and meat-eaters, tempeh tastes particularly good in sandwiches and stir-fries.
 It’s firm but chewy and can be steamed, baked, or sautéed.

-For cooking inspiration, why not check out these tempeh recipes from Self?
-From tempeh bolognese to marinated peanut tempeh and tempeh bean burgers, hopefully there’s something here you’ll enjoy.
+For cooking inspiration, check out these tempeh recipes from Self.
+From tempeh bolognese to marinated peanut tempeh and bean burgers, hopefully, there’s something here you’ll enjoy.

 2. Natto

 In Japanese cuisine, natto is a staple probiotic food.
-It’s known for its strong flavour and soft texture – and just like tempeh, is made from fermented soybeans.
+It’s known for its strong flavour and soft texture, and just like tempeh, it’s made from fermented soybeans.

 Natto contains significantly more probiotics per serving than other probiotic-rich foods – between one million and one billion colony-forming bacteria per gram.

 In fact, research has shown that natto can act as the gut’s first line of defence against toxins and harmful bacteria.
-These benefits can help to reduce gas, constipation, and relieve symptoms of inflammatory bowel disease (IBD), Crohn’s disease, and ulcerative colitis.
+These benefits can help reduce gas, constipation, and relieve symptoms of inflammatory bowel disease (IBD), Crohn’s disease, and ulcerative colitis.
+Studies also suggest that natto consumption reduces the risk of type 2 diabetes and overall mortality.

-Other health benefits of natto include improved bone health, a reduced risk of blood clots, and lowered blood pressure.
+Other health benefits include improved bone health, a reduced risk of blood clots, and lowered blood pressure.

 Natto is typically paired with rice and served as part of a gut-healthy breakfast.
 Why not give it a go with this natto breakfast bowl recipe from Japan Centre?
 You’ll also find instructions on how to make natto at home in this guide from Cultures for Health – it requires just three ingredients.